anokhgnair/CodeBlooded-ai/README.md

 # ⚡ CodeBlooded AI — Tkinter Chat (Streamlit-style UI)

 A modern desktop chatbot built with **Python, CustomTkinter**, and **Google Gemini API**.
-It provides a smooth chat experience with real-time streaming, chat history, custom avatars, and theme switching.
+It provides a smooth chat experience with real-time streaming, chat history, custom avatars, and theme switching,

 ---